Pressure mounts on 4 swing senators to decide Kavanaugh's fate, on heels of FBI report

 The other two big undecideds are Republican Sen. Lisa Murkowski, of Alaska, and Democratic Sen. Joe Manchin, of West Virginia.

 Murkowski said Thursday she has made "no decision" on Kavanaugh's fate.
 "I want to be able to read [the report]," Murkowski said, adding that she would "circle back" and return to the Capitol "soon."
-Manchin's stance is not yet clear.
+For his part, Manchin also said he would return again Friday morning to review the report.

+“I tried to read as fast as I can," Manchin told Fox News.
+"There was some more I wasn’t able to get through, so I can finish up tomorrow morning."
+He added that the report was "helping" him make up his mind.

-As Flake indicated, sources say the FBI's supplemental investigation did not turn up any evidence to corroborate the sexual assault claims against Kavanaugh, first leveled by Christine Blasey Ford.
+As Flake indicated, sources say the FBI's supplemental investigation did not turn up any evidence to corroborate the sexual assault claims against Kavanaugh.

 Democrats cried foul, describing the probe as incomplete and limited by the White House -- one senator bluntly called it a "bulls---" probe.